BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 - `parentSnapShotBlock` (the block number from the Parent Token that was used to determine the initial distribution of the Clone Token) is less than the current block number. - **not relevant to Mothership's implementation of the MiniMe token because they don't clone tokens**.
 - The receiver address is not the address of this contract and other than a zero.

 The function checks the `balanceOfAt()` of the sender for the current block number.
-It returns FAIL if the balance is less than an amount requested to transfer.
+It returns FALSE if the balance is less than an amount requested to transfer.

 Then the function checks if the controller is a contract.
 If so, it call the `onTransfer()` function and requires it should return TRUE.